 If it is determined that those who use hoverboards do so believing they are completely safe, due to the manufacturer's advertising, this could make things difficult for the manufacturers as well.

-When a person suffers injuries as a result of a defective product, Timothy J. Ryan & Associates has the ability to assist them in almost any state within the United States.
+When a person suffers injuries as a result of a defective product, the Orange County product liability attorneys at Timothy J. Ryan & Associates has the ability to assist them in almost any state within the United States.
 If you or your loved one have hurt themselves as a result of hoverboards, or any other product, speaking with a skilled personal injury law firm is in your best interest.

 Those interested in obtaining a consultation for hoverboard injuries can call (800) 838-6644 to speak with a legal professional at Timothy J. Ryan & Associates.
 We've helped injury victims to recover over $1 billion over 34 years.